 Coming to Ho Chi Minh City, any tourist shouldn’t miss Cholon area.
 Cholon is the local name of China Town Saigon – the area of Districts 5, District 6, District 10 and a part of District 11.
-There are many Chinese living there and there are lots of pagodas and temples built by Chinese.
+There are many Chinese people living there and there are lots of pagodas and temples built by the Chinese.
 One of the most ancient Chinese temples and pagodas is Thien Hau Temple or Ba Temple.

 The main god worshiped in the temple is Thien Hau Thanh Mau whose first name is Mi Chau.
-She was born in Phuoc Kien, China, in 1044 during Tong Nhan Tong dynasty.
+She was born in Fujian, China, in 1044 during Tong Nhan Tong dynasty.
 When she was eight years old, she could read.
 She became a Taoist nun when she was eleven years old.
 When she was thirteen years old, she was given ancient books by gods.
 Since then, she had trained until she reached the highest level in Taoism.

 One day, her father named Lam Tich Khanh was on a boat with her two older brothers to transfer salt to Giang Tay for sale.
 On the way, the boat was damaged by a big storm.
 At that time, she was sitting to weave fabric beside her mother, but her soul went out to save her father and brothers.
 She used her teeth to keep father’s coat and two hands to keep the brothers.
 Unfortunately, her mother called her that made her answer.
 She just opened her lips to answer, her father was swept away in water and she saved only the two brothers.

 Since then, people have called her to be saved when their boats have been in danger.
-In 1110, she was name Thien Hau Thanh Mau by Tong Dynasty.
+In 1110, she was named Thien Hau Thanh Mau by Tong Dynasty.
 They also call her Lady of the Sea.
 In China, many pagodas and temples have been built to worship her, they were called after her name, Thien Hau Thanh Mau (shortly Thien Hau).

-Afterwards, because of not submitting Thanh dynasty, some Chinese left their home to Southeast Asian countries, including Vietnam to earn their living.
+Afterward, because of not submitting Thanh dynasty, some Chinese left their home to Southeast Asian countries, including Vietnam to earn their living.
 Most Chinese had to cross the sea to arrive in Vietnam and they prayed Thien Hau Thanh Mau for safe.
 Reaching Vietnam safely, oversea Chinese believed that Thien Hau helped them.
 Therefore, they set up some temples to worship her.
 Thien Hau Temple is one of pagodas and temples built most early in Cholon area as well as Ho Chi Minh City.

 Stone lion in the temple garden